Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Temporary Admission relief (TA)

 Subject to certain conditions, authorised traders can claim relief from customs duty, CAP charges, anti-dumping duty and countervailing duty on a range of goods temporarily imported for use in the EU, provided the goods are re-exported outside the EU in the same state.
-Read about TA on the HMRC website and see the guide on temporary admission.
+Read about TA in Notice 200.

 Community system of duty reliefs (CSDR)